 The public may access the beta Environmental Dashboard at this link: https://cwcedb.utah.edu/

 Please note: the data and information displayed on the Dashboard have been collected and assembled by various federal, state, and local governmental agencies other than the Central Wasatch Commission.
-The CWC’s purpose in providing this Dashboard is to make such information available to the public in a free, centralized hub.
+The CWC’s purpose in providing this Dashboard is to make such information available to the public in a free, centralized location.

 ABOUT THE CENTRAL WASATCH COMMISSION